The Hobart City Council aims to provide efficient, reliable and sustainable waste services to meet the needs of the community.

 Council provides various waste minimisation and management services to the community.
 Please find below dates for upcoming services, such as kerbside green waste collections and free entry weekends to the McRobies Gully Waste Management Centre.

-11 to 15 November 2013 Kerbside Green waste collection service.
-Organic materials will be collected (up to 2m3) on your usual waste collection day during the week of 11 to 15 November 2013.
+Kerbside Green waste collection service.
+Organic materials will be collected (up to 2m3) on your usual waste collection day during the week of 24-28 March 2014.

 Residents are advised that the Hobart City Council has ceased providing a kerbside annual cleanup service.
 The contributing factors for ceasing this service where the low participation rates from residents compared to the costs to conduct the service and occupational health and safety issues for residents, commuters and contractors involved in the collection process.